 I got to skip the guided tour and road trip from Winnersh with my friend Katherine.
 Besides getting to spend some extra time with the coolest chick in the world, I also was really happy to see Stonehenge with a local who wasn’t a paid guide.
 It’s something people cross oceans to see, but it’s in her backyard (essentially).
 Gives a fun twist to the normal touristy schtick (although, I absolutely love touristy schtick for most occasions).

 Driving up, Stonehenge is visible from the highway.
 The day we were there was one of two days that it didn’t rain the whole week, and the clouds were phenomenal.
 Although I got so chilly standing on Salisbury plain in the wind.
 England is far windier than I imagined, and I’m from the prairie!
+It’s beautiful though, and some people even camp at Stonehenge!
+(Although more popular is combining Stonehenge with a tour of Bath and Windsor).

 There are beautiful sheep all over who showed off a bit for the tourists.
 And, after walking around peacefully for about thirty minutes, we headed into the gift shop…